abhaysrivastav/abhaysrivastav.github.io/blogs/aws/mlflow-experiment.md

 mlflow.set_experiment("iris-classification")
 ```

-> 📸 **Screenshot here:** After running the cell, refresh the MLflow UI.
-Capture the **"iris-classification" experiment** appearing in the left sidebar.
-This confirms the server is connected and the experiment is registered.

----

 ## Step 2 — Log parameters, metrics, and artifacts

 An MLflow **Run** represents a single execution of an experiment.
 Within a run you can log parameters (hyperparameters, data sizes), metrics (accuracy, loss), and arbitrary artifacts (figures, reports, pickled objects).
 The MLflow docs describe this as the core [logging API](https://mlflow.org/docs/latest/tracking/tracking-server.html).